Problematy/goodmap/frontend/README.md

 # Development

-To build static version you can:
+To build and run static version follow these steps:

+1. `npm install` -- install all the dependencies in your project,
+2. building:
-- `npm run build` - which builds production ready version
+   - `npm run build` -- which builds production ready version,
-- `npm run dev-build` - which is useful in debugging
+   - `npm run dev-build` -- which is useful in debugging,

-To run development server version use `npm run serve`
+3. `npm run serve` -- run development server version.